akeneo/pim-community-dev/src/Akeneo/Pim/Automation/DataQualityInsights/readme.md

 Aim:
 - Purge several data use by the Data Quality Insights feature.

+Note:
-- The purge is already handled by the periodic tasks but you can use this command to force the purge for a specific day
+The purge is already handled by the periodic tasks but you can use this command to force the purge for a specific day

 ####Commands not usable in production - use with care